100nguyen/FSND/projects/capstone/starter/README.md

 1. Create an account with [Auth0] (https://auth0.com/)
 2. Select a unique tenant domain
-3. Create a new, single page web application
+3. Create a new Regular Web Application
 4. Create a new API
     - in API Settings:
         - Enable RBAC